thesephist/schrift/README.md

 - Common subexpression elimination
 - Dead branch / code elimination

 Notably, at the moment, [inlining](https://en.wikipedia.org/wiki/Inline_expansion) optimizations are currently out of scope.
-This is because the bytecode format lacks a
+This is because the bytecode format lacks a general backward jump instruction that we need to implement a non-tail-recursive loop.

 ### Schrift virtual machine `vm.rs`